OlivierLD/JOB/README.md

 This generates a `core-0.1-all.jar` in the `build/libs` directory.
 This jar contains all the required dependencies.

-## To run it, put it to work
+## To run it, to put it to work...
 This is a work in progress...
 The samples can be run from a single script named `samplemenu.sh`, see how the `java.library.path` variable is set.
-This is the one used to refer to the location of `libjavahard-io.so`.
+This is the one used to refer to the location of `libjob-io.so`.

 Run the script named `samplemenu.sh`:
 ```